 IPC-CC-830, Qualification, and Performance of Electrical Insulating Compound for Printed Wiring Assemblies and MIL-I-46058C, Insulating Compound (For Coating Printed Circuit Assemblies) define the standardized testing required before a coating can be said to have met the requirements of IPC-CC-830 or MIL-I-46058C.
 They are not workmanship standards.
-IPC-CC-830 and MIL-I-46058C do not define the quality of
+IPC-CC-830 and MIL-I-46058C do not define the quality of the application.

 In the printed circuit community the most common workmanship citations are IPC-A610, Acceptability of Electronic Assemblies, and IPC J-STD-001, Requirements for Soldered Electrical and Electronic Assemblies, both of which offer modest but valuable conformal coating guidance

 Historically, the issuing federal agency deactivated MIL-I-46058C in November of 1998.
 This deactivation meant the standard was ‘inactive for new design and is no longer used, except for replacement purposes’.
 That did not, however, mean MIL-I-46058C would disappear from the landscape and it certainly has not.